LMurphy04/dsa-visualiser/README.md

 > A Data Structures and Algorithms Visualisation Tool

 ## How to Install and Run
-1. Download the src folder
+1. Download the files from this GitHub repository
-2. Ensure you have Python installed
+2. Ensure you have Python downloaded along with the required dependencies (found in requirements.txt)
-3. Run the main.py file
+3. Run the project through src/main.py
 4. Enjoy!

 ## Included Visualisations